Puppet-Finland/puppet-raidfacts/README.md

 # Operating system support

 The facts have currently been confined to Linux, but adding support for other platforms like FreeBSD should be fairly straightforward.
-RAID detection should work properly on all modern Linux distros.
+Both software and hardware RAID detection should work properly on all modern Linux distros.